 - Q Why might a doctor squirt water into the ear of someone in a coma?

-- Q What is the long-term prognosis for someone in a coma?
+- Q What questions will the doctor ask if I accompany someone in a coma?

 - Q How do medications treat coma?